-3.1.
-The Trustees have discussed key investment objectives in light of an analysis of the Scheme's liability profile as well as the constraints the Trustees face in achieving these objectives.
-As a result, the Trustees' main investment objectives are:
+- 3.1.
+The Trustees have discussed their investment objectives in the light of the Scheme's liability profile as well as the constraints on the achievement of their objectives.
+The Trustees' main investment objectives are: - to maintain (via acquisitions and disposals) a portfolio of assets of appropriate liquidity which, together with the income and capital growth therefrom and with the contributions from the participating employer and from members, will meet the cost of members' entitlements, as they fall due, to benefits under the Scheme's Trust Deed and Rules: - to achieve a long-term positive real return. - 3.2.

-- to ensure that the Scheme can meet the members' entitlements under the Trust Deed and Rules as they fall due; - to achieve a long-term positive real return; - to manage the expected volatility of the returns achieved in order to control the level of volatility in the Scheme's required contribution levels; - to invest in assets of appropriate liquidity which will generate income and capital growth to meet, together with new contributions from the participating employer, the cost of current benefits which the Scheme provides; - to reduce the risk of the assets failing to meet the liabilities over the long term; - to minimise the long-term investment costs of the Scheme by maximising the return on the assets whilst having regard to the above objectives; - to take account of the long-term risks, including those relating to non-financial ESG factors, when making investment decisions. - 3.2.
 The Trustees are aware of the relationship that exists between the particular investment portfolio that is held and the level of funding of the Scheme's liabilities.
-The Trustees have obtained exposure to investments that they expect will meet the Scheme's objectives as best as possible.
+The Trustees have invested in assets that they expect will best meet the Scheme's investment objectives.